Postcard - Vasse Hotel, Busselton

 Historical information

-This post card was sent on the 18 October 1911 from Busselton to Mr Percy Reynolds in Wonnerup which is just over 9 kilometres from Busselton.
+Postmark on the stamp indicates that this postcard was sent on 18 October 1911 from Busselton to Mr Percy Reynolds in Wonnerup which is just over 9 kilometres from the town of Busselton.

 Details